gyferlim/caddy-v2-wordpress-caddyfile/README.md

 g) copy the file to bin so you can run it anywhere
     type > cp caddy /usr/local/bin

-Good Luck and have fun.
+Good Luck and have fun